Kland-darwin/pl-pdfgeneration/README.rst

 Run
 ----

-This ``plugin`` can be run in two modes: natively as a python package or as a containerized docker image.
+This ``plugin`` can be run in two modes: natively as a Python package or as a containerized Docker image.

 Using ``docker run``